Mike Ashley to leave board of Sports Direct group

 - Published

-Mike Ashley is to step down from the board of Frasers Group, owner of the Sports Direct chain that the retail billionaire founded four decades ago.
+Mike Ashley is to step down from the board of Frasers Group, owner of the Sports Direct chain that the retail billionaire founded 40 years ago.

 Mr Ashley had already handed over the running of the group to his son-in-law Michael Murray earlier this year.